 Black to Platinum

 Platinum is one of the most high maintenance colors you can dye your hair.
-Reverse balayage not only gives the colors some much needed depth, but also makes the color much easier to maintain.
+Reverse balayage gives the colors some much-needed depth and also makes the color much more straightforward to maintain.

 Black to Caramel